the-cave/embeddable-sparx/README.md

 Just clone the repository with submodules and `make run`.

+## Limitations

+Currently only supporting little-endian CPU, if someone happen to use it on a big-endian one, feel free to send a pull request.

 ## More controversy one

 The author of this library also authored [Embeddable Speck](https://github.com/the-cave/embeddable-speck) library, implementing an NSA-designed-algorithm, with the exact same API as this one.